oscarlaaaa/oscarlaaaa/README.md

 #### A little about me
 * I'm a dual-citizen (Canadian and American)
-* I'm currently studying Computer Systems Technology at the British Columbia Institute of Technology
 * I have a Bachelor's in Applied Animal Biology from the University of British Columbia
 * I started learning software development in January 2021
-* My hobbies are board games, leetcode, badminton, and being a cool guy 😎
+* My hobbies are board games, badminton, and being a cool guy 😎

 #### What I'm currently working on
 * My internship at Speedline Solutions 🍕